 Please be aware that the University’s Academic Regulations require undergraduate students to complete their degree program within five years and graduate students to complete their degree program within seven years of their program start date.
 Time spent on medical extensions, leaves or temporary withdrawal is included in the calculation of a student’s program completion time.

-Academic and Physical Accommodations
+Academic and Physical Accommodations or Considerations

 Course-based academic accommodations may include: